Lane Thomas Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets' 4.31 team ERA ranks 18th among all league pitching staffs.
+- The Mets have a 4.36 team ERA that ranks 18th across all MLB pitching staffs.

-- Mets pitchers combine to give up 130 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- Carrasco gets the start for the Mets, his 15th of the season.
-He is 3-4 with a 5.82 ERA and 50 strikeouts in 68 2/3 innings pitched.
+- Verlander makes the start for the Mets, his 16th of the season.
+He is 5-5 with a 3.24 ERA and 76 strikeouts through 89 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the Boston Red Sox, when he threw 2 1/3 innings, allowing five earned runs while giving up 10 hits.
+- In his most recent outing on Tuesday against the New York Yankees, the right-hander went six scoreless innings while surrendering two hits.

-- The 36-year-old has a 5.82 ERA and 6.6 strikeouts per nine innings across 14 games this season, while giving up a batting average of .281 to opposing hitters.
+- The 40-year-old has put together a 3.24 ERA and 7.7 strikeouts per nine innings in 15 games this season, while allowing a batting average of .218 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.